Accommodation: Hotel, Camping or Tea house (lodge)

 Camping trek means sleeping in tents.
 On a camping trek, the tents provided are ‘Two men dome’ or ‘A’ shaped.
 Foam mattress with insulation underneath is provided for sleeping.
 Clients need to have their own sleeping bag.
 Bags or cloth packs are used as pillows.
 If you wish, you can bring your own ‘Air pillow’.

-We have a pool of hotels in Kathmandu under 3 Star categories on offer to clients in connection to this itinerary, unless it is mentioned otherwise or clients have a special choice.
+We have a pool of hotels in Kathmandu with 3 Star categories which we provide to clients in connection to this itinerary, unless it is mentioned otherwise or clients have a special choice.
 You can check on the description of such hotels through our website.

-During the trek your main luggage will be carried by porters.
+During trek your main luggage will be carried by porters or pack animals (usually yaks or cross breeds).
 You simply carry a day pack with water bottle, camera, sun-screen, spare jacket, etc. - a small load that allows full enjoyment of the trek.
-A trek bag is ideal for your main luggage, plus a small bag for travel clothes or anything that you do not need during trek which you can leave at hotel’s locker room/safe deposit box in Kathmandu for free of charge.
-Weight allowance at Nepal’s domestic airlines is 15 Kgs, excess weight is chargeable at USD 1 or more per Kilo depending on sectors.
+A trek bag is ideal for your main luggage, plus a small lockable bag for travel clothes or anything that you do not need during trek which you can leave at hotel’s locker room/safe deposit box in Kathmandu for free of charge.

 We provide different options concerning leadership in order to match your requirements: